luisbazdev/pigeon-framework/README.md

 ## Middleware

-Middleware functions intercept the current HTTP request to perfome some actions before the actual request gets sent a response, you can create them by running `plop` or creating them manually.
+Middleware functions intercept the current HTTP request to perfome some actions before the actual request gets sent a response, you can create them by running `plop` or you can create them manually.

-This is an example of a test middleware function in Pigeon:
+This is an example of a `middleware` that comes by default in Pigeon:

 ```typescript
 import { IncomingMessage, ServerResponse } from "node:http";